chua-damien/Angptl4-in-NAFLD-immunopathologies/README.md

 ## R scripts
 "LIDPAD model" folder contains the Rscripts for the following analyses:
   1. Bulk liver transcriptomes of LIDPAD- (and control diet-) fed mice at Week 1, 4, 8, 12, 16, 32 and 48 post feeding.
   2. The establishment of a human transcriptomic-guided disease staging approach.
+  3. Liver transcriptomes of MASH mice given diet reversion.

 "Liver immune landscape" folder contains the scripts for the following analyses:
   1. "scRNAseq" folder contains the scripts to annotate the intrahepatic immune clusters, identify the differentially expressed genes, functional enrichment and psedotime trajectory.